squid-cache/squid-cache.github.io/docs/SquidFaq/SquidAcl.md

   spammers.
 By blocking the spammer web sites in squid, users can no longer use up bandwidth downloading spam images and html.
-Even more importantly, they can no longer send out requests for things like scripts and gifs that have a unique identifer attached, showing that they opened the email and making their addresses more valuable to the spammer.
+Even more importantly, they can no longer send out requests for things like scripts and gifs that have a unique identifier attached, showing that they opened the email and making their addresses more valuable to the spammer.
 -->